A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Apply the security patch from GitHub Pull Request #56 immediately
+• Apply the patch from free5gc/udr pull request #56 referenced in commit 754d23b

 Patch Information